fleetdm/fleet/handbook/product/README.md

 Some of the data is forwarded to a [DataDog board](https://us5.datadoghq.com/dashboard/7pb-63g-xty/usage-statistics?from_ts=1682952132131&to_ts=1685630532131&live=true) and is available to Fleeties.

+## Maintenance
+Fleet's product offerings depend on the capabilities of other platforms.
+This require the ongoing attention of the product and engineering teams to ensure that we are up-to-date with new capabilities and our existing capabilities continue to function.
+The first step to staying up-to-date with our partners is to know when the partner platform changes.

+Every week, a member of the product team (as determined in the [rituals](#rituals) section) should look up whether there are changes to the following platforms:
+1. MacOS
+2. CIS Benchmarks (Windows 10 Enterprise)
+3. CIS Benchmarks (MacOS Ventura)
+4. CIS Benchmarks (MacOS)

+If there are changes, the DRI should send a message in the #help-product slack channel, noting whether there is a new item or if nothing has changed.

 ## Rituals

 Directly Responsible Individuals (DRI) engage in the ritual(s) below at the frequency specified.